Kalyani (raga): Structure and lakshana

-The notes used in this scale are shadjam, chatushūruti rishabam, antara gandharam, prati madhyamam,panchamam, chatushruti dhaivatam, kakali nishadam.
+The notes used in this scale are shadjam, chatushūruti rishabam, antara gandharam, prati madhyamam, panchamam, chatushruti dhaivatam, kakali nishadam.
 It is a Sampurna raga in Carnatic music, that is to say, has all the seven notes: Sa, Ri, Ga, Ma, Pa, Dha, Ni.
 It is the prati madhyamam equivalent of Sankarabharanam, which is the 29th melakarta.
 This raga is very significant to the chart, because it is sung with all higher notes.

 Janya ragams

 Kalyani has many janya ragams (derived scales)associated with it, of which Hamir Kalyani, Mohanakalyani, Amritha Kalyani, Saranga, Nada Kalyani, Sunadavinodini and Yamunakalyani are very popular.
 See List of Janya Ragams for full list of rāgams associated with Kalyani.

-Related ragams

-This section covers the theoretical aspects of Kalyani.

-Kalyani's notes when shifted using Graha bhedam, yields 5 other major Melakarta ragams, namely, Hanumatodi, Sankarabharanam, Natabhairavi, Kharaharapriya and Harikambhoji.
-For further details and an illustration of Graha bhedam of this ragam refer Related ragams section in Sankarabharanam page.

-Popular compositions

-Nearly every significant Carnatic composer (including the Trinity of Carnatic music) has composed several pieces in the Kalyani ragam.
-Kalyani is considered one of the "major" ragams of Carnatic music along with Sankarabharanam, Todi and Kharaharapriya (the set of "major" rāgams is an informal grouping of the most popular Melakarta ragams used for elaboration and exploration, and which often form the centerpiece of a Carnatic music concert in the form of a Ragam Tanam Pallavi (RTP) or a Kriti).
-See Related ragams section for further information on relationships between these ragams.
-The state anthem of Mysore, Kayou Shri Gowri is also set in this raga.

-Here is a short list of compositions in Kalyani: